 Often, this consideration inherently includes ergonomics measures.
-Even when employees in warehouses, manufacturing plants, packaging centers and other varieties of industrial settings are relatively safe from acute injury, such as lacerations, these workers tend to be at high risk for other progressive issues.
+Even when employees in warehouses, manufacturing plants, packaging centers, and other varieties of industrial settings are relatively safe from an acute injury, such as lacerations, these workers tend to be at high risk for other progressive issues.

 In these high-stakes settings, ergonomics makes everyday work more comfortable and, more importantly, reduces the risk of employees developing work-related health conditions during their careers.
 In this way, ergonomic measures protect both the employees from injury and the employers from liability.